Rent safe and private dog parks hosted by locals

 What to Do if Your Dog is Choking thumbnail

 Choking is a serious risk for pet dogs.
-The world is full of interesting things our companions can’t wait to investigate… using their mouths, of course.
-Add in a canine’s natural scavenging nature and you can quickly have a recipe for disaster if they get a foreign object stuck in their airway.
+The world is full of interesting things our companions can’t wait to investigate (using their mouths, of course)—and when you add in a canine’s natural scavenging tendency?
+We have a recipe for disaster.
+The Atlanta Humane Society and CNY SPCA report more than 200,000 pets get a foreign object stuck in their airway each year.

 Thankfully, it’s simple to prevent your dog from choking if you set up your environment well.
-And some basic knowledge of canine first aid, like the doggy heimlich maneuver, can keep an emergency from turning into a tragedy!
+Some basic knowledge of canine first aid, like the doggy heimlich maneuver, can keep the emergencies that do occur from turning into tragedies.

-It’s crucial to recognize choking as a medical emergency right away so you can open up your pup’s airway.
+The sooner you recognize choking as a medical emergency, the sooner you can open up your pup’s airway.
 Here’s what to look for.

 Choking symptoms in dogs

-• Pawing at the mouth: Your dog may paw at their mouth or muzzle in a frantic attempt to dislodge the stuck object.
+• Pawing at their mouth: Your dog may paw at their muzzle in a frantic attempt to dislodge the stuck object.

 • Drooling excessively: Excessive drooling, sometimes accompanied by foaming at the mouth, can be a sign of choking.
-The drool may be thick and stringy.
+This drool may be thick and stringy.

 • Difficulty breathing: You may notice your dog struggling to inhale or exhale, with labored or noisy breathing sounds.

-• Panic and agitation: Choking is a distressing experience for dogs, and they may become anxious, agitated, or panicked.
-Your dog may be restless and pace around.
-This can be startling as a pet owner.
+• Panic and agitation: Choking is a distressing experience for dogs.
+Just like us, they may become agitated!
+A choking pup may be restless, pacing, and more inclined to resist your touch.
+(This can be startling as a pet owner—but it's normal under the circumstances.)

-• Cyanosis (blue tongue or gums): If the obstruction is severe and causes a lack of oxygen, your dog's tongue or gums may turn blue or purplish due to inadequate oxygenation.
+• Blue tongue or gums (cyanosis): If the obstruction is severe, your dog's tongue and gums may turn blue or purplish due to inadequate oxygenation.

-• Collapse or loss of consciousness: In severe cases, a choking dog may collapse, lose consciousness, or become unresponsive.
+• Collapse or loss of consciousness: A choking dog may collapse, lose consciousness, or become unresponsive.
 This is a critical emergency situation requiring immediate action and medical advice from a professional.

-Here are some steps you can take to help prevent choking in the first place.
+Here are some steps you can take to prevent choking in the first place.

 Choking prevention in dogs: Environment

-• Secure trash bins: Keep trash bins securely closed to prevent your dog from rummaging through them and ingesting harmful plastic or food items.
+• Secure trash bins: Close trash bins to prevent your dog from rummaging through them and ingesting harmful plastic or food items.

-• Store small objects out of reach: Keep small objects, such as buttons, coins, or jewelry, out of your dog's reach.
-Dogs are known for their curiosity, and they may swallow small items that can cause choking.
+• Store small objects out of reach: Keep small objects—like buttons, coins, jewelry, and plastic children's toys—out of your dog's reach.
+Dogs are known for their curiosity.
+They may accidentally swallow things they find interesting.

 • Otherwise pet-proof your home: Dog-proof your living space by securing electrical cords, curtain cords, and other items that your dog could chew on or get tangled in.

-• Supervision: Always supervise your dog when they are playing with toys, chewing on treats or bones, or eating their meals.
+• Supervise your dog: Always supervise your dog when they are playing with toys, chewing on treats or bones, or eating their meals.
 This allows you to intervene quickly if your dog starts to choke.
 Pay special attention if your pup is an aggressive chewer or has any preexisting health issues!

 Choking prevention in dogs: Toys

 • Choose appropriate toys: Select toys that are safe for your dog's size and chewing habits.
-Avoid toys that are too small, have small parts that can be chewed off, or have sharp edges.
-Toys specifically designed for dogs, such as Kong toys, are generally safe options.
+Avoid toys that are too little, have small parts that can be chewed off, or contain sharp edges.
+Toys specifically designed for dogs—like sturdy rubber Kong toys or other designated enrichment puzzles—are generally safe options.

 • Inspect toys often: Check your dog's toys regularly for signs of wear and tear.
 Discard any damaged or broken toys that could pose a choking hazard.